Skip to main content

 Background

-The Satellite Needs Working Group (SNWG)-2020 assessment found that the SNWG agencies would benefit if an additional data flag was added to sea surface salinity (SSS) products from the Soil Moisture Active Passive (SMAP) mission that would identify mixed ocean/sea ice conditions close to the sea ice edge, rather than the then-current approach of masking and removing the SSS value whenever sea ice is detected.
+The Satellite Needs Working Group (SNWG) 2020 assessment found that agencies would benefit from the addition of a data flag in Soil Moisture Active Passive (SMAP) sea surface salinity (SSS) products that would identify mixed ocean/sea ice conditions close to the sea ice edge.
+The previous approach called for masking and removing the salinity value whenever sea ice was detected.

-NASA supports the production of SSS products from the SMAP satellite mission which are produced by remote sensing systems (RSS) as part of the NASA Ocean Salinity science team effort.
+NASA supports the production of SSS products from the SMAP satellite mission that are produced by Remote Sensing Systems (RSS) as part of the NASA Ocean Salinity science team effort.
 The products, referred to as RSS SMAP-SSS, are distributed via the Physical Oceanography Distributed Active Archive Center (PO.DAAC).

 Status: Available Now